LinkedInFacebookShare

 Visit our website to learn more about our services and download helpful resources:

-Alberto Heredia has 25 years of experience evaluating local, state, and federal initiatives for a variety of clients, including teacher and leader preparation programs, school districts, foundations, community-based organizations, and state and federal departments of education.
-His most recent evaluation work focuses on teacher residency, grow your own, and community college teacher preparation pathways that prepare teachers from diverse backgrounds to be student-centered, social-justice- and equity-oriented, and communally and culturally responsive, while offering preparation that does the same for its teacher candidates.
+Alberto Heredia has 25 years of experience evaluating local and state initiatives for a variety of clients, including teacher and leader preparation programs, school districts, foundations, community-based organizations, and state and federal departments of education.
+His most recent evaluation work focuses on teacher residency, grow your own, and community college teacher preparation pathways.